donnay/perpetual-sparrow/src/pages/MasterSuiteHealth.md

 ## Health and Safety Plan
 ###### Last updated July 31, 2022

-Our guest suite health and safety plan is based on guidance from BC's Provincial Health Officer and WorkSafeBC.
+My guest suite health and safety plan is based on guidance from BC's Provincial Health Officer and WorkSafeBC.

 #### Illness Policy
 Friends and Family are not permitted if the following apply: